 It’s hard to believe a modern day artist could feel such a deep connection in understanding Baby Boomer delicacies yet Rick Miller has forever viewed the world through a unique lens that magnifies the things that the rest of us take for granted.
 A ceiling high cylinder set environment with his pitch perfect impersonations gives this offering full scale documentary appeal.

-Musical interludes including ‘Blue Moon,’ ‘Eve of Destruction,’ ‘Hound Dog, ‘Space Oddity’ and ‘Little Help From My Friends,’ provide a splendid songscape in cold war, space race, and social revolution climaxes of the mid 20th Century.
+Musical interludes including ‘Blue Moon,’ ‘Hound Dog, ‘Locomotion,’ ‘Eve of Destruction,’ ‘My Generation,’ and ‘Space Oddity’ provide a riveting soundscape to revolutionary climaxes of the mid- 20th Century.
 It’s polished, purposeful and oh so pleasant to observe.

-While it’s speculative if a retired generation looks back on their historical contribution knowing that they matured throughout one of the most fascinating moments of the modern era, no one can argue, wasn’t that a party?
+While it’s speculative if a retired generation looks back on its continental contribution knowing that they matured throughout one of the most fascinating moments of our time, no one can argue—wasn’t that a party?

 BOOM is an exquisitely entertaining history lesson that curiously—but not surprisingly—secures new found optimism.
 And with Rick Miller’s follow-up work placing Generation X under the microscope due shortly, the future’s looking so bright you just gotta wear shades.